-Just about every single football fan has seen a list ranking the ten greatest quarterbacks to ever play the game.
+Just around every solitary football fan has actually seen a perform ranking the ten best quarterbacks to ever play the game.

-Joe Montana usually occupies the top spot on the list, and if he"s not ranked numero uno, he"ll be second.
+Joe Montana usually occupies the height spot on the list, and if he"s no ranked numero uno, he"ll be second.

-Steve Young will usually show up near the bottom of the list, if he makes it at all.
+Steve Young will certainly usually present up near the bottom that the list, if he provides it in ~ all.

 You are watching: How many superbowls did steve young win

 I"ve checked out him ranked as high together fourth, and that was by me in an article around the ten greatest quarterbacks in history a year and a half ago.
 I"ve additionally seen lists i m sorry don"t even include him amongst the peak ten and some list which point out him in the high teens, i m sorry is in reality comical.

 However, Joe Montana is for this reason popular, for this reason legendary, so revered, that he has practically been universally embraced as the biggest quarterback ever.

 And if Montana is not No. 1, it"s most likely Johnny Unitas.
 Certainly not Steve Young.

 How could Montana"s successor be better than him?
 Did that win 4 Super key titles?
 No, the did not.
 He won one.
 If this definitely gives Montana a sizable benefit over Young, many historians fail to also take the moment to very closely examine Young"s career against Montana.

 They should.
 A closer look can reveal the unthinkable.